- Activities & Events

 Selected titles are usually announced in mid to late December, and hundreds of copies of the book become available for borrowing at the beginning of the calendar year.
 Programs take place during the month of March.

-In 2019, the Watertown Free Public Library will present its 11th One Book, One Watertown!
+In 2023, the Watertown Free Public Library will present its 15th One Book, One Watertown community reading program.
 Here are the titles we’ve presented in the past:

 - 2022 - Braiding Sweetgrass by Robin Wall Kimmerer

 - 2021 - The Humans by Matt Haig

 - 2020 - The Secrets We Kept by Lara Prescott